Say It with Music (A Touch of Latin)

 Say It with Music (A Touch of Latin) is an album by Ray Conniff, His Orchestra and Chorus.
 It was released in 1960 on the Columbia label (catalog no. CL-1490).

+Overview

-The album debuted on Billboard magazine's popular albums chart on October 10, 1960, peaked at No. 4, and remained on that chart for 28 weeks.
+The album debuted on Billboard magazine's popular albums chart on October 10, 1960, peaked at No. 4, and remained on that chart for 58 weeks.
+It was his second best charting album ever, with his next album also peaking at No. 4 on the Billboard Top LPs, but stayed on the chart 20 weeks less.

 AllMusic later gave the album a rating of three-and-a-half stars.